Spain is known for its food and culture, but it also has some of the most scenic nature in Europe. Discover these beautiful lakes in Spain.

 2. Lagos de Covadonga (Asturias)

-The Lagoon of Torrevieja forms part of the Natural Park of the Lagoons of La Mata and Torrevieja, which is situated in the Vega Baja area of the Alicante province.
-A haven for many different species of migratory birds, including flamingos, this lagoon is highlighted because of its peculiar pink colour, which are particularly striking during the summer.
-There are a number of reasons why the water looks pink — due to the species of algae and bacteria that are present and grow in the lake and the layer of clay that is found on the bottom.
+Another one for lovers of all things pink – the Torrevieja Lagoon in Alicante is one of the most Instagram-worthy lakes in Spain.
+A haven for many different species of migratory birds, including flamingos, this lagoon has a peculiar pink color.
+There are a number of reasons for this vibrant hue — including the species of algae and bacteria in the lake and the layer of clay on the bottom.

-8. Lagunas de Ruidera (Ciudad Real and Albacete)
+8. Lagunas de Ruidera (Ciudad Real, Castile-La Mancha)

-There are 15 lakes that make up the group of the Ruidera lakes which are spread out along 15 kilometres of the Alto Guadiana Valley on the border of the provinces of Ciudad Real and Albacete.
-They also form part of the Lagunas de Ruidera Natural Park, which is home to a great number of different species of animals and plants.
-Visitors are particularly attracted to the waterfalls that are found on some of the lakes.
+There are 15 lakes that make up the group of the Ruidera lakes in Spain, which are spread out along 15 kilometers of the Alto Guadiana Valley.
+They also form part of the Lagunas de Ruidera Natural Park, home to a great diversity of animals and plants.
+Don’t miss the lakes’ gorgeous waterfalls.